CodePushGo/website/src/content/blog/en/managing-dependencies-in-capacitor-projects.md

 -   **Security Checks**: Regularly scan all dependencies for vulnerabilities [\[7\]](https://cap.cloud.sap/docs/node.js/best-practices).
 -   **Automation Tools**: Tools like Renovate or GitHub's Dependabot can simplify and automate dependency updates [\[7\]](https://cap.cloud.sap/docs/node.js/best-practices).

 Modern tools make these tasks easier.
-For example, Capgo helps teams implement updates quickly and securely while staying compliant with platform requirements.
+For example, CodePushGo helps teams implement updates quickly and securely while staying compliant with platform requirements.

 > "Keeping your dependencies up to date will ensure you are using supported and secure products.
 Ignoring updates will increase your technical debt making it harder to update in the future." - Capacitor Documentation [\[1\]](https://capacitorjs.com/docs/vscode/dependencies)